mhemeryck/mhemeryck.github.io/_posts/2021-11-16-modbusbackup.md

 # Hardware

-The following image (take from the post on [unipi connections]) shows conceptually the wiring diagram to connect one or more unipi units together.
+The following image (taken from the post on [unipi connections]) shows a conceptual wiring diagram to connect one or more unipi units together.
+Essentially, it is a 2-wire connection, [daisy-chaining] all units.

 ![wiring]

-As the photo shows,the wiring I did use was a simple piece of leftover **CAT6 UTP** (the grey piece of cable behind the black ethernet connector in the front).
+As the photo shows, the wiring I did use was a simple piece of leftover **CAT6 UTP** (the grey piece of cable behind the black ethernet connector in the front).
 In fact, I only did use 2 of the 8 wires.

 ![hardware]